Kwik Stop (film)

-Kwik Stop is a 2001 American independent road movie written and directed by Michael Gilio.
+Kwik Stop is a 2001 American independent road film written and directed by Michael Gilio.
 The feature film stars Lara Phillips, opposite Gilio, along with Karin Anglin and Rich Komenich.
 The film had its world premiere at the Los Angeles Independent Film Festival on April 21, 2001.

 Plot

 Lucky (Michael Gilio) is an aspiring actor on his way to Hollywood.
 He makes one last stop near his hometown at a Kwik Stop, where teenage local Didi (Lara Phillips) catches him shoplifting and blackmails him into letting her come along to California.
 The two of them spend their first night together in the honeymoon suite of a roadside motel, where they smoke pot, have sex, and proclaim deep love for one another.
 When Didi wakes up in an empty bed the next morning, Lucky and Didi’s tumultuous journey has truly begun.